The Dangers Of Bad Leadership: How It Affects Employee Morale

 7. Recognition vs. Lack of Recognition: Good leaders recognize and appreciate their team members’ contributions, fostering a positive and motivated work environment.
 Bad leaders fail to acknowledge achievements, leading to demotivation and disengagement.

 8. Integrity vs. Lack of Integrity: Good leaders act with integrity, demonstrating honesty, fairness, and ethical behavior.
-Bad leaders lack integrity, leading to a loss of trust and respect from their teams.
+Bad leaders lack integrity, leading to the loss of trust and respect from their teams.

 9. Delegation vs. Micromanagement: Good leaders delegate tasks and empower their teams to make decisions, fostering autonomy and growth.
 Bad leaders micromanage, stifling creativity and hindering employee development.